About the Just Diagnosed Guides

 As a patient, I've navigated some pretty big diagnoses, sat through chemo drips, had pacemakers installed, and snagged the last of the cherry Jell-O in post-op.
 I've been through echocardiograms, I've seen the inside of numerous PET scan machines, and I've watched nurses search for-ow!-a suitable vein.

-I'll share what you really need to know when you're just diagnosed without scaring or confusing you.
+In THE JUST DIAGNOSED GUIDES, I'll share what you really need to know when you're just diagnosed without scaring or confusing you.